siege-green/vargur-api-sdk/README.md

-# Vargur SDK
+# Vargur API SDK

-Vargur SDK is a powerful toolkit for building extensible applications with plugin support.
+Vargur API SDK is a powerful toolkit for building extensible applications with plugin support.
 It provides a core set of features including database integration, caching, event bus, and authentication, along with a plugin system that allows easy extension of functionality.

 ## Features